How to Calculate Time Weighted Return in Excel (2 Simple Ways)

 =1+F5

-• Press ENTER to have the value.
+• Press ENTER to get the value.

 How to Calculate Time Weighted Return in Excel